Escutcheon (furniture)

 An escutcheon can also refer to an item of door furniture.
 In this case, it is an architectural item that surrounds a keyhole or lock cylinder, and is often part of a lockset.
 Escutcheons help to protect a lock cylinder from being drilled out or snapped, and to protect the surrounding area from damage and wear from the end of the key when it misses the keyhole.

 Some escutcheons come in pairs with a plain one to go on the outside of the door while the matching escutcheon inside has a rotating cover to prevent prying eyes.
-The cover also prevents insects and dust from getting into the house/room.
+The cover also prevents animals and dust from getting into the house/room.